 Installs the HP Monitors Over Firewall component, allowing you to monitor servers located over a firewall.
 For details, see How to Set Up Your LoadRunner System Over Firewalls.

 Installs LoadRunner TruClient as a standalone application.
 Install this to tool to record Web applications with TruClient technology.
 You save the recordings to a script that can be used in a LoadRunner test run.
-For details, see TruClient Protocol.
+For details, see TruClient Overview.

 Installs LoadRunner Virtual User Generator (VuGen) as a standalone application, allowing you to create scripts for a load test.
 For details, see Introducing VuGen.